dileepalbert/AKSAutomate/aks-anatomy.md

 ### Plan DevOps setup

-- *Self Hosted agent* - This ideally should be Ubuntu machine with at least 2 Core 8 GB spec (Or Windows macin with similar configuration)
+- *Self Hosted agent* - This ideally should be Ubuntu machine with at least 2 Core 8 GB spec (Or Windows machine with similar configuration)
 - Same agent machine can be used both as *Build Agent* and *Deployment Agent*
 - The VNET (as described aloe) should be peered with *AKS VNET*
 - *Integration Services VNET* should be peered with *DevOps VNET*.
 This is to make sure that CI/CD pipeline can deploy these resources (*ACR, Key Vault, Service Bus, Storage, PaaS Databases etc.*)